 An e-mail will be sent to the listed hiring manager if a posted job has an Affirmative Action goal.
 In such case, hiring managers should make an effort to compare the makeup of the candidate pool to availability data.
 This information is found in the Applicant Summary Report associated with the position and shows the percent of the applicant pool that is female and the percent minority.
 (Note: eRecruit users with the security role of HR_EMP_UNIT_USER have access to this report.
 You may contact Human Resources for assistance.)

 If the makeup of your candidate pool is within 10% of the availability data, your pool may be sufficiently diverse.
 As an example, the availability data indicates 52% females and 12% minorities, while your candidate pool indicates 60% female and 10% minorities.
 Clearly, your pool is reflective of female availability.
-Since your candidate pool is somewhat short of the minority availability, you would need to take the further factors into consideration in determining next steps.
+Since your candidate pool is somewhat short of the minority availability, you would need to take further factors into consideration in determining next steps.
 There are many options you may consider, including reposting the position and/or advertising with diverse websites and professional organizations.

 HR Solutions Center - 647-5538 or by email at HR-Solutions-Center-Inquiry